-The CLKOUT circuit takes the reference clock signal from the oscillator section, shown in Figure 31, and supplies a divided-down, 50:50 mark-space signal to the CLKOUT pin.
+The CLKOUT circuit takes the reference clock signal from the oscillator section, shown in Figure 32, and supplies a divided-down, 50:50 mark-space signal to the CLKOUT pin.
 The CLKOUT signal is inverted with respect to the reference clock.
 An even divide from 2 to 30 is available.
-This divide number is set in R1\DB[7:10].
+This divide number is set in R1_DB[7:10].
 On power-up, the CLKOUT defaults to divide-by-8.

 To disable CLKOUT, set the divide number to 0.
 The output buffer can drive up to a 20 pF load with a 10% rise time at 4.8 MHz.
+Faster edges can result in some spurious feedthrough

+4.8 MHz.
 Faster edges can result in some spurious feedthrough to the output.
-A series resistor (1 k $\Omega$ ) can be used to slow the clock edges to reduce these spurs at the CLKOUT frequency.
+A series resistor (1 $k\Omega$) can be used to slow the clock edges to reduce these spurs at the CLKOUT frequency.